 Physical therapy is often prescribed, and usually includes stretching exercises to improve flexibility and extension exercises to help maintain the spine’s natural curve.
 A hot/cold therapy and gentle massage can also be beneficial for neck pain.
 Chiropractic care may also be considered at this time.

 After acute symptoms subside (usually within two to three weeks), patients are encouraged to begin a daily exercise regimen.
 This may include low impact aerobics three times per week as well as daily neck exercises.

-If symptoms of cervical DDD persist despite these non-operative treatments, further diagnostic tests may be necessary.
+If symptoms of Cervical Disc Disease persist despite these non-operative treatments, further diagnostic tests may be necessary.
 These tests may include an MRI, CT Scan, Myelogram, or possibly Discography.
 If the surgeon discovers that one or more of the vertebral discs have herniated, surgery may be necessary.
 Your spine surgeon will consider various surgical options.
 A common technique is an anterior cervical discectomy and fusion (ACDF).
 This involves an anterior (from the front) approach, removal of the offending disc and then fusion of the adjacent vertebrae usually with instrumentation.
 However, there are also other surgical options that will be considered, and your surgeon will carefully discuss these with you.

 While Cervical Degenerative Disc Disease can be a natural part of aging, it does not mean you have to live with neck pain.
 The surgeons at Princeton Brain & Spine can help you return to a healthy and active life.
 For most patients this can be accomplished with non-surgical treatments.
 But even if surgery is needed, be assured that we will discuss with you all aspects of the procedure and provide you with the best care possible.